Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 line-height: 20px
 line-height: 2
 ```
 - The value of 20px will set the line-height to 20px.
-The value of 2 will set the line-height to twice the size of the corresponding font-size value.
+The value of 2 will set the line-height to twice the size of the corresponding font-size value.   <<<<---Correct
 - The value of 20px will set the line-height to 20px.
 The value of 2 is not valid.
 - The value of 20px will set the line-height to 20px.
 The value of 2 will default to a value of 2px.
 - The value of 20px will set the line-height to 20px.
 The value of 2 will set the line-height to 20% of the corresponding font-size value.